shmuelhizmi/notnotepad/README.md

 - **extensions system not finished**

 ## How to contribute ?
-it's simple everyone is wellcome to open a PR on both features from the todo list or there own ideas
+it's simple everyone is wellcome to open a PR on both features from the todo list or from there own ideas :)

 ## todo